 A Primer on Non-Profit Corporations

-This CLE program is 2.5-Hour primer on Non-Profit Corporations from business formation to governance.
+This CLE program is a 2.5-Hour primer on Non-Profit Corporations from business formation to governance.
 This program is designed for general practitioners and business lawyers alike and contains a compact but detailed explanation of the fundamental principles upon which these organizations operate.
 In addition, all of the necessary IRS forms are provided for filing for tax exempt status.
 The Instructor will review the following topics during the session: (i) Section 501(c )(3) organizations and common business formation issues; (ii) Public Charities vs. Private Foundations; (iii) Board of Directors issues including legal duties, liability, and conflicts; (iv) Solicitation laws, registration requirements and more; (v) Restrictions on political activities; (vi) Unrelated Business Income Tax (UBIT); and (vii) Dissolution.

 Benjamin A. Stolz, Esq., is a trainer, speaker, educator, writer and attorney with over 21 years experience practicing consumer bankruptcy and business law, managing and advising small businesses.
 Ben received his BA from the University of South Florida, with Departmental Honors, and a JD from Southern Methodist University.
 He has been admitted to practice in Texas both before the Supreme Court of Texas, all lesser Texas courts, as well as the United States District Court for the Northern District of Texas and the United States Tax Court.
 Ben is a member of American Bankruptcy Institute (ABI), Association of Litigation Support Professionals (ALSP), the American Bar Association (ABA), and proud graduate of the Max Gardner Bankruptcy Bootcamp, and a frequent guest panelist at Consumer Bankruptcy CLE events.
 As a result of his ongoing commitment to continuing legal education, Ben was also admitted in 2009 to the College of the State Bar of Texas.